forrestburton/StudyD8/README.md

-# Studyd8
+# StudyD8
-An app that allows students to find other students to study with based on their college and the classes they are taking
+An Android application which helps college students find study partners in classes
 # Core Functionality:

   Create a profile with personal info + school + classes you are taking + major + year in school + prefered study habits